HelmholtzAI-FZJ/juelich_challenges_readthedoc/docs/index.md

     Now, you just need to update the HTML templates in the templates/ directory of the bundle that you cloned.

 5. Upload configuration on Jülich Data Challenge platform <br />
     Finally run the `./run.sh` script in the bundle.
 It will generate a challenge_config.zip file that contains all the details related to the challenge.
-Now, visit EvalAI - Host challenge page and select/create a challenge host team.
+Now, visit [Jülich Data Challenge](https://data-challenges.fz-juelich.de/) - Host challenge page and select/create a challenge host team.
 Then upload the `challenge_config.zip`.

 ## How to participate in Jülich Data Challenge
 1. Visit [Jülich Challenges](https://data-challenges.fz-juelich.de/)